 The 'Pando Commandos' were more intense than you'd think

-For the upcoming 2017 Army-Navy Game, the Army unveiled their new jerseys that celebrate the 10th Mountain Division (Light Infantry), the predecessor to the current 10th Mountain Division.
+For the 2017 Army-Navy Game, the Army’s jerseys celebrate thed 10th Mountain Division (Light Infantry), the predecessor to the current 10th Mountain Division.
 Even with the spotlight on one of the most versatile units of WWII, many people don’t understand the bad-assery of the “Pando Commandos.”

 After witnessing ski-mounted Finnish soldiers successfully take on and destroy two Soviet tank divisions, founder of the National Ski Patrol, Charles Minot “Minnie” Dole saw for the need ski troops in the U.S. Army.
 After much convincing of the Department of Defense, the 10th Light Division (Alpine) was formed from the combinations of the 85th, 86th, and 87th Infantry Regiments assembled, 9,200ft above sea level, at Camp Hale in Pando, Colorado on July 13, 1943.